The Endowment Ritual

 Synopsis

-Members who are going for themselves begin alone with the initiatory ritual.
-Then they gather in an auditorium inside the temple and watch a video presentation on a Mormon version of the Garden of Eden story.
-As the story progresses, they will don ritual clothing and later learn covenants they are expected to consent to.
-The covenants are associated with a secret word, handshake, and hand signal–In other words, a name, token, and sign.
-Like the freemason ritual it is based off, the signs are a pantomimed version of suicide.
-Today members will disagree with the claim of suicide because the ritual has been meticulously changed over time, nonetheless, the signs require hand placement where the suicide motion should begin.
+The covenants are associated with a secret word, handshake, and hand signal–in other words, a name, token, and sign.
+Like the freemason ritual of The Entered Apprentice it is based off, the signs are a pantomimed version of suicide.
+Today members will likely disagree with the claim of suicide because the ritual has been meticulously and frequently changed over time; nonetheless, the signs still require hand placement where the suicide motion should begin.

 Presentation